 3. Review Your Wedding Planning Packages

-While you may have set up your packages when you started your business, and have (hopefully) raised your prices a long the way, don’t skip this step.
-It is so important to review your service menu periodically to ensure that your packages are still relevant and meeting your clients' needs.
+While you may have set up your packages when you started your business, and have (hopefully) raised your prices along the way, don’t skip this step.
+It is so important to review your service menu periodically to ensure that your packages are still relevant and meet your client's needs.
 You may find that some of your packages are no longer generating revenue or are not popular among your clients (like that micro wedding package you launched in 2020 out of necessity that is now doing nothing but attracting budget brides).

 When reviewing your packages, assess what services you're offering and how you're charging for them.
 Do you provide all the services a client requires, or do you offer different packages with varying levels of involvement?
 Are you charging a flat rate for your services, or are you billing clients based on the time spent?
 Are you leaving money on the table?

 ICYMI: We have a LOT of resources in the shop that can help you review your wedding planning packages and make more money.
 You can find them all here, but here are a few that deserve a special mention:

 - The Ultimate Guide To Wedding Planning Packages

 - Pricing Your Wedding Planning Services For Profit